Top 5 Most Dangerous Lone Worker Jobs

 Care Workers/Community Nurses

 Community nurses who have to visit patients in their homes, as well as personal care assistants, are at risk of verbal and violent abuse.
 There are measures that companies can take, but with lone workers on other people’s property, you can never completely remove the risk.
 As well as the risk of abuse from patients and relatives, these workers also have the risk of being attacked outside if they carry drugs.

 At night, many security guards work alone to patrol property or monitor CCTV.
 As there is only one person looking after the building, it is the perfect time for opportunistic criminals to strike.
 Security guards have been injured and even killed by thieves, making this a highly dangerous job.

 In small stores and petrol stations, especially those open at night, retail workers often work alone.
 While it doesn’t seem as risky as being a security guard on the night shift, thieves will also target these facilities when there is only one member of staff protecting the till.
-Shop workers can be held hostage and forced to hand over cash, and sometimes injured or threatened.
+Shopworkers can be held hostage and forced to hand over cash, and sometimes injured or threatened.

 Some job roles within local government require home visits to members of the community which may not make staff feel welcome.
 These roles include social workers, housing officers and Environmental Health Officers.
-Employees may need to visit a home to remove a child or visit a business to shut it down – both are scenarios which have an element of danger as people could react badly to the council worker.
+Employees may need to visit a home to remove a child or visit a business to shut it down – both are scenarios that have an element of danger as people could react badly to the council worker.

 The safety of lone workers should always be paramount.
-In most cases, remote workforce monitoring software can alert managers to any abnormal activity, but other measures should also be put in place for these high risk jobs.
+In most cases, remote workforce monitoring software can alert managers to any abnormal activity, but other measures should also be put in place for these high-risk jobs.